Graphics drivers

 Warning

 This will force P-State 0 on your NVIDIA card AT ALL TIMES, making it always run at full power.
-It is not recommended if you leave your computer idle for long periods, have poor cooling, or use a laptop.
+Not recommended if you leave your computer idle for long periods, have poor cooling, or use a laptop.

 Run the following command in CMD as administrator: